glasnt/talks/2018_10_DjangoConUS.podium/slides.md

 ???

-so, our context today isn't going to be the standard blog site or news portal.

-It's going to be about something near and dear to my heart
+So for our existing application, we're going to use something near and dear to my heart
 ---
 class: title, emoji
 class: title